ocaml-sf/learn-ocaml/docs/exercises_format.md

 OCaml file containing the test program that is used to check and grade the user's code and the solution.
 It has access to many functions allowing the introspection of the code, which will be described and detailed in another section.

+### max_score.txt

+Maximum score that is possible to get for this exercise, even if the grader grades more.
+Overridden by the field `max_score`, if present in `meta.json`.